 - Don’t rule out 5-star hotels from your search.
 They come in all price ranges and you can find something that suits your budget.

 - All-inclusive is not always expensive.
 Check and compare before ruling them out.

-- Boutique hotels may have fewer amenities but they compensate by their charm, character, personalized service, and unique designs.
-They cost considerably less, but maybe more luxurious than a few of the high-end hotels.
+- Boutique hotels may have fewer amenities but they compensate with their charm, character, personalized service, and unique designs.
+They cost considerably less but may be more luxurious than a few of the high-end hotels.

 - Let go of the views.
 Choose Garden-view rooms instead of Ocean-view and prices would be way cheaper.
 You will still get a taste of luxury as you have access to all other hotel amenities.